gzabrisk/desiretoinquire/_posts/2014-10-01-concerning-the-quest.md

 Here are some of the posts I plan to publish in the coming weeks:

 - More details of why I quit my masters (aka my philosophy of learning)
-- The meaning of "desire to inquire" and the importances of inquiring to learning
+- The meaning of "desire to inquire" and the importance of inquiring to learning
 - The inspirational people in my life–my mentors, teachers, and examples

 As a web designer, and the architect of this site design, I also plan to enhance the look and funcionality of this site over time.
 Some things to come: